 Dr Pepper is a Texan, through and through.
-Founded in Waco in 1885, with a secret recipe divided in half and kept in two separate safe deposit boxes in different Dallas banks, bottled for decades in the Central Texas town of Dublin (which still houses a museum honoring the beverage), the company had been owned since 2006 by the Dr Pepper Snapple bottling group, based in Plano.
-However, as of Monday, a big piece of the Dr Pepper tradition is heading outside of the state: Keurig Green Mountain, the source of the K-Cup fad of the early/mid-2010’s, announced on Monday that they acquired Dr Pepper Snapple for $18.7 billion—which means that, while Dr Pepper’s HQ will likely remain in Texas, the corporate parent will be based out of Massachusetts.
+Founded in Waco in 1885, with a secret recipe divided in half and kept in two separate safe deposit boxes in different Dallas banks, its product bottled for decades in the Central Texas town of Dublin (which still houses a museum honoring the beverage), the company had been owned since 2006 by the Dr Pepper Snapple bottling group, based in Plano.
+As of Monday, however, a big piece of the Dr Pepper tradition is heading outside of the state: Keurig Green Mountain, the source of the K-Cup fad of the early- to mid-aughts, announced on Monday that it acquired Dr Pepper Snapple for $18.7 billion—which means that, while Dr Pepper’s HQ will likely remain in Texas, the corporate parent will be in Massachusetts.

 The merger will create a new company—Keurig Dr Pepper—that’s expected to generate a cool $11 billion in annual revenue.
 That’s up significantly from the $6.4 billion Dr Pepper brought in 2016, but still small potatoes compared to the $41.9 billion generated by Coca-Cola or the whopping $62.8 billion earned by Frito-Lay parent PepsiCo (which brings in revenue from chips as well as soft drinks).
 It also creates new corporate siblings for the good doctor in the form of Krispy Kreme and Peet’s Coffee, along with the maker of ubiquitous K-Cups, all of which are owned by the JAB Holding Company.